CutieGorlAstrid/ExtremelyBasicBattleSimulator/README.md

 ### Bruh
 Seriously?
 Too lazy to click a link?
 Alright, fine, I'll show you some output...
 ```
-Astrid challenges Enemy to a fight!
+SpeedX243 challenges Enemy to a fight!

-Astrid attacks!
+SpeedX243 attacks!
 Dealt 50 points of damage!
 Enemy received 50 points of damage!
 Enemy now has 100 points of health!

 Enemy attacks!
 Dealt 20 points of damage!
-Astrid received 20 points of damage!
-Astrid now has 100 points of health!
+SpeedX243 received 20 points of damage!
+SpeedX243 now has 100 points of health!

-Astrid attacks!
+SpeedX243 attacks!
 Dealt 50 points of damage!
 Enemy received 50 points of damage!
 Enemy now has 50 points of health!

 Enemy attacks!
 Dealt 20 points of damage!
-Astrid received 20 points of damage!
-Astrid now has 80 points of health!
+SpeedX243 received 20 points of damage!
+SpeedX243 now has 80 points of health!

 Enemy has been defeated!
 Victory!
 ```